hbz/lobid-organisations/README.md

 ### Workflow

-The source data sets are the *Sigelverzeichnis* (‘Sigel’, format:
+The source data sets are the *Sigelverzeichnis* (‘Sigel', format:
-PicaPlus-XML) and the *Deutsche Bibliotheksstatistik* (‘DBS’, format:
+PicaPlus-XML) and the *Deutsche Bibliotheksstatistik* (‘DBS', format:
 CSV).
 The transformation is implemented by a pipeline with 3 logical
 steps: